This package contains a set of strict shared typescript configs.

 options.

 Note that no options are set for JSX or for DOM libraries.
-If you need any of
+If you need any

-of using base.json directly.
+instead of using it directly.

 This package contains a set of strict shared typescript configs.